Zachery Kouwe: Controversy

 In February 2010 Kouwe was suspended from The New York Times after being accused of plagiarizing portions of an article.
 He resigned from his position shortly thereafter after admitting he made inadvertent mistakes in writing a blog post.
 The wrongdoing was originally brought to the attention of The Times on February 12 by Robert Thomson, managing editor of rival The Wall Street Journal, stating that portions of an article written by Kouwe and published on February 5 "were identical or nearly identical to a Journal article published online hours before...".
 Before Kouwe's resignation was announced, The Guardian had obtained and posted online a copy of Thomson's letter to The Times.
 The Timess Editor's Note on Kouwe's resignation specified that the original evidence referenced an article about "an asset freeze for members of Bernard L. Madoff’s family."
 The note further described the wrongdoing as "appropriat[ing] wording and passages published by other news organizations ... without attribution or acknowledgment."
 The term "plagiarism" was not used in the correction.
 The Times never officially corrected any other articles that Kouwe wrote.

 Responding to the accusations in The New York Observer, Kouwe was quoted describing the action as inadvertent.
 "I was as surprised as anyone that this was occurring," he said of the revelations.
 He explained that his high volume of work ("7,000 words every week") and particular researching and writing style conducted "[i]n the essence of speed" were what led to the occurrences.Times standards editor Philip Corbett stated that most of what Kouwe lifted was "pretty banal stuff", like background material.
 Bill Reader, an assistant professor of at the E.W.
 Scripps School of Journalism, who teaches a class on media ethics, was cited in an article saying Kouwe's resignation was extreme and his explanation was believable.

 Public relations

 Kouwe became a financial public relations executive in 2011.
 He has become known for representing prominent activist investors as well as asset management firms.

-Selected publications

-A list of other articles authored or co-authored by Zachery Kouwe for The New York Times; accessed April 27, 2015.
+He was named as the "Top 15 finance PR leaders to follow on Twitter in 2022" by Muck Rack.